bianchigg/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my test page where I learn to make a cool looking github page (hopefully)
 ---